scottmuc/infrastructure/pi/README.md

 * Run stuff with reduced priv users
 * Setup localization so files with special characters can get loaded
 * install nginx and letsencrypt to have a TLS terminating endpoint
+* Create a service wrapper forr navidrome
+* Setup backups of the navidrome DB
+* Don't let certbot change ngninx config, just generate certs
+* Figure out how to organize ngninx config cleanly
+* setup a splash page for /
+*